 In some places, you can also get vegetarian versions of the above, where the meat is replaced with mushrooms or cheese instead of meat.
 When those are not available, you can always have a vegetarian version without any meat.
 The choice is yours!

 Bakery snacks – a lot more than bread

 One of Vanessa’s favourite childhood memories, was getting a fresh loaf of bread from the bakery.
 At that time, there was probably only one type of bread – white, fluffy and very chewy.
 It was very difficult to resist having the crusty end of the bread before even getting home!
 All Greek food is accompanied with bread, which is often used to soak up the delicious sauces.

 These days, bakeries in Greece offer a huge variety of breads, snacks and cookies.
 Here are some names you might come across:

 - Tiropita – cheese pie, made with many different types of pastry

 - Spanakopita – spinach pie, usually made with eggs and cheese but it’s possible to find a vegan version

 - Voutimata and koulourakia – various types of cookies with different flavours such as chocolate, cinammon, orange etc.

 - Kritsinia – crispy bread sticks of various types

 - You can also find all sorts of cakes and many other yummy snacks.
 We just hope you are not sensitive to gluten!

 My favourite bakery snack is the koulouri, a round, bread-like snack covered in sesame seeds.
 The koulouri is really popular and you can also get it on the street.
 A plain koulouri costs between 30 and 60 cents.

 We also adore Koulourades, a franchise in several areas in Athens.
 These guys add more sweet and savoury ingredients in their freshly-made koulouri, like Philadelphia cheese.
-Opening times – 6.00-15.00 on weekdays, 6.00-14.00 on Saturdays.
-Don’t get discouraged by the queue!
+Opening times vary, but they tend to close around 15.00, when they sell out.
+Don’t get discouraged by the queues!